dagbjorn/microcoffee/README.md

 Depending on the project, you also need to start downstream containers from docker-compose.
 If you decide to start several microservice projects from Maven, you need to update the environment properties in its upstream project(s) to use localhost instead of the (virtual) Linux host IP.

 ## Give microcoffee a spin
-After microcoffee has started (it takes a while), navigate to the coffee shop to place your coffee order:
+After microcoffee has started (it takes a while), navigate to the coffee shop to place your first coffee order:

     http://192.168.99.100:8080/coffee.html